-Filmed in Hohhot, the largest city in Inner Mongolia, the film captures the inter-mingling of ethnic culture and modernization, vividly embodied by the lives and struggles of three youngsters.
+Filmed in Hohhot, the largest city in Inner Mongolia, the film documents the modernity of ethnic identity and conflict vividly embodied in the lives and struggle of three youngsters.

 In Production / 90 min / ZHAO Liang / China / HD

-This documentary will illustrate the spectacles of production of food in China, the mega scale animal farms, as well as high-tech utilities.
+This documentary illustrates the spectacles of production of food in China, the mega scale of animal farms, as well as high-tech utilities.

 2017 / 70 min / Elvis Lu / Taiwan / HD

-Chi and Kai are two teenagers who spent their youth in prison.
-After they are released, what would their lives be like?
-Several obstacles lie ahead of them – how to adapt themselves to their new lives, rebuild the relationships with their family and make a living by themselves.
-It’s easy to break down a tangible wall, but can they break an invisible one?
+Chi and Kai are two teenagers who spent their youth in incarceration.
+After their release, what would their lives be like?
+Several obstacles lie ahead of them – how do they rehabilitate themselves to their new lives, rebuild the relationships with their family and reintegrate into the society.
+It’s easy to break down a tangible wall, but can they break one that is invisible?